chatr/chatra/README.md

 Step 3 _(optional)_.
 Call `PageView` to enable [Targeted chats & triggers](https://app.chatra.io/settings/actions/?utm_source=npm&utm_medium=readme&utm_campaign=npm)

-If your website or web app loads pages dynamically and updates the document’s URL without requiring a full page load, add the following method to track these views and see them in the Chatra dashboard:
+If your website or web app loads pages dynamically and updates the document’s URL without requiring a full page load, call the following method whenever the page changes to track these views and see them in the Chatra dashboard:

 ```js
 Chatra('pageView')